suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Don't set dead entity as aiming target.
 - Add guild name to chat messages.
 - Use ZString to improve string building, concat performance.
+- Make it able to set custom format value to `UILocaleKeySetting`.
+-

 * * *